davidplumridge/davidplumridge.github.io/_posts/2020-07-09-how-I-built-this-site.md

 ---
 layout: post
 title: "How I built this site"
 date: 2020-07-09 00:00:00 +1000
+excerpt: "A short guide on how I made this site"
 comments: true
 ---

-I decided to create a minimalist website to showcase my projects and interests.
-For my first blog, I'll explain how I built the site, hoping to help others with similar goals.
+A short guide on how I made this minimalist website.

 ### My requirements